AditiR-21/Authentixx/README.md

-Authentixx
+# Authentixx

 Authentixx is a full-stack MERN + AI web platform designed to analyze and protect digital content.
 It combines AI-driven analysis with modern UX to help users detect misinformation, bias, and risks in text and media.

-Overview
+~ Overview

 Authentixx helps users identify and understand potential risks in digital content by:

-Detecting fake news, misinformation, and deepfakes
+* Detecting fake news, misinformation, and deepfakes

-Analyzing legal contracts for risky clauses
+* Analyzing legal contracts for risky clauses

-Flagging cognitive biases (emotionally charged or one-sided arguments)
+* Flagging cognitive biases (emotionally charged or one-sided arguments)

-Scanning documents for privacy and consent issues
+* Scanning documents for privacy and consent issues

-Key Use Cases
+~ Key Use Cases

-Journalists verifying sources and claims
+* Journalists verifying sources and claims

-Lawyers or clients reviewing legal contracts
+* Lawyers or clients reviewing legal contracts

-Students checking academic papers for bias
+* Students checking academic papers for bias

-General users analyzing terms and conditions for hidden risks
+* General users analyzing terms and conditions for hidden risks

-Tech Stack
+~ Tech Stack

-Frontend: React, TypeScript, Vite, Tailwind CSS, ShadCN UI
+*Frontend*: React, TypeScript, Vite, Tailwind CSS, ShadCN UI

-Backend: Node.js, Express, MongoDB
+*Backend*: Node.js, Express, MongoDB

-AI Layer: OpenRouter or any LLM API for analysis
+*AI Layer*: OpenRouter or any LLM API for analysis

 - Demo Mode -